alphagov/govuk-developer-docs/source/manual/logging.html.md

 - via syslog to the logs-cdn-1 boxes in all environments (`/mnt/logs_cdn`), available immediately
 - to an S3 bucket per environment, available every 10 minutes

+## Graphite

+Data from statsd goes to Graphite instances which is then displayed using Grafana.

 ## Analytics through Athena